 Do I have to use the online application system to apply for a Federal Work Study Position?
 Can I turn in a printed or written application form, resume, or cover letter?

 You may only use the online application process to apply for a Work Study Position.
-We will no longer accept paper applications, resumes, or cover letters after August 1, 2012.
-You can attach job specific resumes and documents to your online application for each job you apply to.
+We no longer accept paper applications, resumes, or cover letters.

 Can I apply from a home computer?